fosler2/Card-Games/akaCheesedog.md

-# **aka Cheesedog - A Game of Endless Fun**
+# **[CENSORED] aka Cheesedog - A Game of Endless Fun**

 #### _REQUIRES: 2 standard card decks, 3ish - 8ish players.
 6 or 7 is a good number in my opinion.
 10-30 minutes to play depending on the experience level of the players\._

 <br/>

-#### _Test your wits with a hearty game of [REDACTED] AKA CHEESEDOG - a perfect balance of chance and sneaky strategy!!!
+#### _Test your wits with a hearty game of [CENSORED] AKA CHEESEDOG - a perfect balance of chance and sneaky strategy!!!
 It's similar to Uno, but WAY BETTER.
 There are no winners, but there is always one loser.
 Credit to Jack for originally teaching me the rules._

 <br/>